run2bizdocs/docs-1/en/docs/neuro/overview.md

 title: Neuro Overview

-description: connects data, solutions and people, empowering departments and companies.is an agile and uncomplicated business process automation platform.
+description: connects data, solutions and people, empowering departments and companies. is an agile and uncomplicated business process automation platform.
 It allows for rapid customization and integration with other applications whether legacy or home grown.
 NEURO is also CODELESS!

 NEURO
 ------

-CITSmart Neuro connects data, solutions and people, empowering departments and companies.is an agile and uncomplicated business process automation platform.
-It allows for rapid customization and integration with other applications whether legacy or home grown.
-NEURO is also CODELESS!
+CITSmart Neuro connects data, solutions and people, empowering departments and companies. is an agile and uncomplicated business process automation platform.
+It allows for rapid customization and integration with other applications whether legacy or home grown. **NEURO is also CODELESS!**

 With Neuro we can create automated workflows in minutes eliminating errors due manual inputs while operating in a secure environment.